top of page

 ANONYMITY

 Even though a client-peer support worker relationship is considered a highly confidential one, some individuals may not feel comfortable examining their thoughts, feelings, and fears in face-to-face interaction.
-Telesupport provides anonymity and convenience.
-When it comes to expressing how you feel and think, you can communicate in real-time with a peer support worker via phone or Zoom.
+Telesupport can provide both privacy and convenience.
+When it comes to expressing how you feel and think, you can communicate with a peer support worker via phone or Zoom.

 bottom of page